3

 – Pawan

-Nov 2, 2019 at 3:52
+Commented Nov 2, 2019 at 3:52

 • If I use the old version, I will be lost the new orders.
 Do you have any idea?
-Nov 2, 2019 at 5:01
+Commented Nov 2, 2019 at 5:01

 • I would be interested to know some of the issues you are encountering.
 I'm having problems with emails but could be others I'm not aware of.
-Nov 2, 2019 at 9:44
+Commented Nov 2, 2019 at 9:44

 • i guess you have outdated theme and extensions. the main problem in magento community - no one really understand how upgrade works.